Neurologic Physical Therapy

 • 100% graduation rate

-• Eleven of twelve graduates eligible to sit for the Neurologic Clinical Specialty (NCS) examination achieved a passing score.
-The most recent graduate will sit for the exam next year.
+• Eleven of fourteen graduates eligible to sit for the Neurologic Clinical Specialist examination have achieved a passing score.
+The most recent graduate sat for the exam in February 2025; score to be received by July of 2025.
+The current resident is anticipated to sit for the exam in February of 2026.

 The neurologic resident's experiences include: